Michigan

 - Loan payoff to the lienholder to satisfy the remaining balance

 Usage Deduction: The manufacturer may subtract a reasonable allowance for the consumer's use.
-Michigan calculates this with a specific formula:
+Michigan's statute specifies the formula precisely:

 Usage Deduction = Purchase Price x (Miles Before First Defect Report + Miles Beyond 25,000) / 100,000

-The numerator includes all miles driven before the consumer first reported the defect, plus any miles driven beyond 25,000 total.
+The numerator combines two amounts: (1) all miles driven before the consumer first reported the defect, and (2) all miles driven beyond 25,000 total odometer miles (regardless of when the defect was reported).
 The denominator is always 100,000 miles.

-However, courts may reduce this deduction.
-Under MCL 257.1403(3), if the consumer presents evidence that the vehicle "did not provide reliable transportation for ordinary personal use" beyond the first 25,000 miles, the court can lower the mileage offset.
+However, courts and arbitrators may reduce this deduction.
+Under MCL 257.1403(3), if the consumer presents evidence that the vehicle "did not provide reliable transportation for ordinary personal use" beyond the first 25,000 miles, the mileage offset for that period may be lowered.
 Also, the usage deduction does not apply when the consumer selects a replacement vehicle instead of a refund.

 Option 2: Replacement Vehicle